Friulians: United States

-In the 1880s a lot of Italians in specific regions of Italy such as Friuli Venezia Giulia started to move around the world with different destinations but one in particular: the United states.
-They started to move to find jobs or professions.
-This because of socio-political reasons which were affecting Italy at that time, which hit the Friulan population in particular.
+During the 1880s, many Italians started to move around the world.
+Most of those who moved hailed from specific regions of Italy (such as the Friuli-Venezia Giulia region).

+This emigration was due to socio-political factors, which affected the Friulian population in particular.

+Many Italians moved around the world in order to find work, or start a profession.
+However, the United States was the most popular location to start anew.

-In the 1880s most emigrants that were reaching United States came from Southern Italy, but many of them actually returned home, because Americans used to import cheap workforce and took the advantage of their knowledge of English.
+In the 1880s, most of the emigrants that were reaching the United States came from Southern Italy.
+However, many of these emigrants returned home due to the Americans importing cheap labour.

 This situation changed in the last quarter of the 19th century when the US welcomed about 800,000 Italians.
 Southern Italians Regions and others from the North such as Veneto and Friuli were the most affected by this mass emigration.

 In the US, Italians were excluded from the best-paid jobs.
 Italians had a bad reputation, due to the stereotypes that were unjustly attached to them.
-However, this was not the case for the Friulians: they were well-known for their ability of mosaicists.
-For this reason, they were considered to be highly specialized labourers with no competition.
+However, this was not the case for the Friulians: they were well known for their ability of mosaicists.
+For this reason, they were considered to be highly specialized laborers with no competition.

 Canada

 Italy experienced a vast migration phenomenon, caused by the political and economical situation of the country.
 For this reasons, nowadays, there are many first-hand testimonies and characters that speak about this trend, all around the globe.
-For example we have different personal memories, literature studies, second-generation writers from Friuli and also Julian-Dalmatian writers that live abroad, especially in Canada.
+For example, we have different personal memories, literature studies, second-generation writers from Friuli and also Julian-Dalmatian writers that live abroad, especially in Canada.
 However, these were mainly told orally and only a few of them were written.
 This makes the reconstruction of the emigration phenomenon a recent fact.